Quantum-Enhanced LLM Efficient Fine Tuning: Introduction

 Recent quantum-inspired methodologies address these limitations through two complementary paradigms.
-The first leverages tensor-based adaptations, such as Quantum Tensor Adaptation (QuanTA) \cite{chen2024quanta}, which employs quantum circuit-inspired tensor decomposition for high-order parameter adjustments, and Tensor Product Attention (TPA) \cite{zhang2025tensor}, which optimizes memory efficiency via contextual low-rank factorization.
+The first leverages tensor-based adaptations, such as Quantum Tensor Adaptation (QuanTA) \cite{NEURIPS2024_a7c17115}, which employs quantum circuit-inspired tensor decomposition for high-order parameter adjustments, and Tensor Product Attention (TPA) \cite{zhang2025tensor}, which optimizes memory efficiency via contextual low-rank factorization.
 Parallel efforts, including CompactifAI \cite{tomut2024compactifai}, integrate tensor networks with singular value truncation for model compression.
-The second paradigm combines quantum neural network (QNN) \cite{sim2019expressibility} with classical architectures: Quantum-PEFT \cite{koike2024quantum} achieves logarithmic parameter scaling through entangled unitary transformations, while Quantum Parameter Adaptation (QPA) \cite{liu2024quantum} generates compact tuning parameters via hybrid quantum-classical mappings.
+The second paradigm combines quantum neural network (QNN) \cite{sim2019expressibility} with classical architectures: Quantum-PEFT \cite{koike2024quantum} achieves logarithmic parameter scaling through entangled unitary transformations, while Quantum Parameter Adaptation (QPA) \cite{liu2025a} generates compact tuning parameters via hybrid quantum-classical mappings.
 These approaches integrate quantum-derived high-rank information into classical low-rank spaces, with Matrix Product Operator (MPO) representations \cite{gao2020compressing} further enhancing robustness through localized entanglement regularization.

 Despite these advances, existing quantum-inspired frameworks remain largely theoretical, lacking validation on physical quantum hardware.
-To bridge this gap, we propose the Quantum Weighted Tensor Hybrid Network (QWTHN), which reparameterizes pre-trained layers into quantum tensor hybrid architectures.
+To bridge this gap, we propose the Quantum Tensor Hybrid Adaptation (QTHA), which reparameterizes pre-trained layers into quantum tensor hybrid architectures.
 By synergizing QNN for capturing complex transformations with tensor-based efficiency, our framework achieves superior parameter-efficient fine-tuning while surpassing conventional LoRA in performance.
 Our main contributions include:

-\textbf{First Implementation of Quantum Computing Inference on Real Machines}: We propose a novel quantum large model fine-tuning algorithm, QWTHN, based on a hybrid quantum-classical neural network.
-The framework leverages the comprehensive learning capabilities of quantum neural networks and quantum tensor networks to achieve parameter-efficient fine-tuning (PEFT).
-For the first time, this approach enables inference technology on actual quantum computing hardware.
+\textbf{First implementation of quantum computing inference for LLM on quantum hardware}: We introduce QTHA, a novel quantum-enhanced fine-tuning algorithm for LLM, based on a hybrid quantum-classical neural network architecture.
+This framework synergistically combines the expressive power of QNN with the efficiency of tensor networks to achieve PEFT.
+Notably, QTHA represents the first practical implementation of inference technology on quantum hardware, bridging the gap between theoretical quantum machine learning and deployable solutions.